-- A prescreening video recording is required for all Cello, Flute, Violin, and Voice applicants who would like to audition live at Boston University on our regular January and February audition dates.
+- A prescreening video recording is required for all Cello, Flute, Trumpet, Violin, and Voice applicants who would like to audition live at Boston University on our regular January and February audition dates.
 All other undergraduate programs and instruments are not prescreened.

 - The prescreening video should follow the Audition Repertory Requirements for your instrument.